mixelpixel/Lambda-School-mini-bootcamp-2/Lesson4/README.md

 </p></details>

 - Elements in the DOM can be manipulated and iterated over "on the fly" with JavaScript.
+- You have control over the entire DOM by using JavaScript.

 ### [@3m50s](https://youtu.be/GBNtL_51l5A?t=3m50s) Linking HTML to JavaScript
 - link to a JavaScript file